-Public Broadcasting Station's P.O.V. will show Ian Cheney's The City Dark - July 5th, 2012
+Public Broadcasting Station's P.O.V. will give an encore showing of Ian Cheney's The City Dark - Monday, August 12th, 2013

 The City Dark: Addressing Light Pollution

 By thinking critically about lighting design and what it